Maternal, Newborn and Child Health Educator

-Volunteers live in modest accommodations provided by their health center.
-These accommodations vary both in size and resources depending on what is available in their host community.
+Volunteers live in modest housing provided by their health center that vary both in size and resources depending on what is available in the host community.
 Some housing will have running water and electricity, some will not.
-Normally the floors and walls are cemented.
-Volunteers might use solar lanterns for light, and charcoal and/or gas stoves for cooking.
-Volunteers receive a modest settling in allowance from the Peace Corps so they can acquire basic household furnishings and accessories.
-Housing will be identified and approved according to Peace Corps safety and security standards prior to your arrival at your site.
+Volunteers might use kerosene lanterns for light, and charcoal and/or gas stoves for cooking.
+Volunteers receive a modest settling in allowance from Peace Corps for basic household furnishings and accessories.
+Housing will be identified and approved according to Peace Corps safety and security standards.

 Volunteers primarily travel on foot, by bicycle, or public transportation.
 Public transportation is available near most sites and in most cases goes several times a day to and from the nearest regional town with markets and banks.
-Public transportation is relatively cheap, but it can be crowded, uncomfortable and unreliable.
+Public transportation is relatively cheap, but can be crowded and unreliable.
 Volunteers traveling by bike are required to wear a Peace Corps provided helmet.

 The climate of Rwanda is made up of two rainy seasons and two dry seasons.
-The lowest nighttime temperature is around 10° C (50° F) and the highest daytime temperature is about 34° C (94° F).
+The lowest nighttime temperature is around 10° Celsius (50° Fahrenheit) and the highest daytime temperature is about 34° Celsius (94° Fahrenheit).